signalfx/splunk-otel-collector/docs/getting-started/windows-manual.md

 - `/SPLUNK_HEC_TOKEN`: Splunk HEC is HTTP Event Collecter token which will collect the metrics and logs of host system in to splunk.
 Default value is same as `SPLUNK_ACCESS_TOKEN`
 - `/SPLUNK_HEC_URL`: URL of Splunk HEC (e.g. `https://ingest.$SPLUNK_REALM.signalfx.com/v1/log`).
 Default value is `https://ingest.us0.signalfx.com/v1/log`
 - `/SPLUNK_TRACE_URL`: Trace url is end point where apllication traces will be collected.
 URL of Splunk TRACE (e.g. `https://ingest.$SPLUNK_REALM.signalfx.com/v2/trace`).
 Default value is `https://ingest.us0.signalfx.com/v2/trace`
 - `/SPLUNK_BUNDLE_DIR`: The path to the Agent bundle directory.
-The default path is provided by the collector package.
+The default path is provided by the Collector package.
 If the specified path is changed from the default value, the path should be an existing directory on the node.
-The SPLUNK_BUNDLE_DIR environment variable will be set to this value for the collector service.
+The SPLUNK_BUNDLE_DIR environment variable will be set to this value for the Collector service.
 - `/MODE`: The mode option is used for setting config_path to `\ProgramData\Splunk\OpenTelemetry Collector\agent_config.yaml` or `\ProgramData\Splunk\OpenTelemetry Collector\gateway_config.yaml` in OpenTelemetry Collector.
 Possible values are `agent` and `gateway`.
 Default value is `agent`.

 To pass parameters, use `--params "''"` :